Why Do Dogs Eat Snow? Is It Safe? 4 Vet-Approved Reasons

 3. Natural Instinct

-Eating snow is also a natural instinct for dogs.
+Eating snow is also an instinct for dogs.
 Some breeds, such as huskies, may have a stronger instinct toward eating snow.
 This natural tendency can be attributed to the breed’s origins, as they were bred to survive in cold climates and would need to eat snow to stay hydrated and keep their body temperature regulated.

 4. Medical Conditions